opentofu/opentofu/TSC_SUMMARY.md

 #### Open Governance

-- Christain: Where do we publish our governance documents?
+- Christian: Where do we publish our governance documents?
-- Chrisitan: Do we need to amend our governance documents before publishing them?
+- Christian: Do we need to amend our governance documents before publishing them?
 - Have we defined how we manage TSC memebership?
 - Igor: Usually in a github repo w/ amendments and meeting notes
     - Also look at other CNCF projects